 • Reducing the amount of time necessary to fall asleep

-• Boosting the amount of time spent in REM sleep
+• Boosting the amount of time spent in rapid eye movement (REM) sleep

 • Reducing the number of times you wake up during the night

-As your body prepares for menopause, your estrogen levels drop.
-Your circadian rhythm is disrupted, and you may develop other symptoms, like hot flashes, that keep you awake.
+As your body prepares for menopause, your oestrogen levels fluctuate and drop.
+Your circadian rhythm is disrupted – so hormone changes can have a direct effect on sleep.
+In addition, you may develop other symptoms, like hot flushes, that keep you awake.
 Plus, reproductive hormones are closely linked to melatonin, a chemical that regulates your circadian rhythm and sleep.
-It makes sense that when your estrogen levels diminish, you have more trouble sleeping.
+It makes sense that when your oestrogen levels diminish, you have more trouble sleeping.